TITLE Instructional Designer WP

 MAJOR ADMINISTRATOR Chancellor

 The Instructional Designer, West Plains designs, develops, and helps pilot the faculty development of online courses.
 The Instructional Designer develops and provides training and support to faculty in terms of curriculum design, incorporating principles of learning theory, the use technologies, and modifying teaching methods and curriculum.
 The Instructional Designer, West Plains prepares required reports, surveys, and evaluation documentation and serves as a consultant to faculty, both individually and in teams, in the process of initiating, refining, and implementing instructional design proposals which will result in improved teaching and learning.
 The Instructional Designer, West Plains develops and distributes training materials for faculty engaged in the process of instructional design and provides formative and summative evaluation of developed materials, test development, and outcomes assessment.
 The Instructional Designer, West Plains assists in the development of course and program assessment options, particularly in computer-based, multimedia, and distance education courses and evaluates and provides assistance in developing effective course platforms and presentations for the West Plains campus.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master’s degree in Instructional Design or a related discipline is required, including coursework in multimedia technologies for educational delivery programs.
+Education: A Bachelor’s degree in Instructional Design or a related discipline is required; a Master’s degree in Instructional Design or a related discipline is preferred.

 Skills: Excellent verbal, written, and instructional communication skills are required.
 The ability to work as part of a team is required.
 Interest in working in a diverse environment is required.
 Demonstrated ability using web technologies and lecture capture tools is required.
 Demonstrated ability developing and delivering training workshops or training packages is required.
 Demonstrated ability administering a Course Management System such as Blackboard, Canvas, Moodle, or similar course management systems is required.
 Demonstrated ability to use both Macintosh and Windows platforms for instructional delivery is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES